gem-coop/governance/Gem.coop-Governance.md

 ## 3. Project Leadership Committee

-1. The financial administration of Gem.coop, organisation of the AGM, enforcement of the code of conduct and removal of members are performed by the PLC.
-The PLC will represent Gem.coop in all dealings with Open Collective.
+1. The financial administration of Gem Cooperative, organisation of the AGM, enforcement of the code of conduct and removal of members are performed by the PLC.
+The PLC will represent Gem Cooperative in all dealings with Open Collective.

 1. The PLC consists of three members, one of whom is the Project Leader.
-The other committee members are elected by Gem.coop members in a [Meek Single Transferable Vote](https://en.wikipedia.org/wiki/Counting_single_transferable_votes#Meek's_method) election using the Droop quota.
+The other committee members are elected by Gem Cooperative members in a [Meek Single Transferable Vote](https://en.wikipedia.org/wiki/Counting_single_transferable_votes#Meek's_method) election using the Droop quota.
 Each PLC member will serve a term of two years or until the member's successor is elected.
 Any sudden vacancy in the PLC will be filled by the usual procedure for electing PLC members at the next general meeting, typically the next AGM.

 1. When a PLC seat is up for election or is vacant, any member may become a candidate for the PLC by providing a brief statement in the `#gem-coop-members` channel in Bundler Slack expressing relevant experience and intentions if elected no later than three weeks before the AGM.
 The PLC will maintain the candidate list until ballots are sent out one week before the AGM, during which time members should cast their votes.
 Candidates should deliver remarks in writing or verbally before or during the AGM but votes already cast are not changeable.
 The current PLC should vote on and publish a statement recommending their preferred candidates within the three-week period between the candidate deadline and the AGM.

-1. The PLC must report all minutes, participants in discussions and breakdowns of any votes cast to Gem.coop members in the gem-coop/governance GitHub repository no later than one week after the action has been taken.
+1. The PLC must report all minutes, participants in discussions and breakdowns of any votes cast to Gem Cooperative members in the gem-coop/governance GitHub repository no later than one week after the action has been taken.
 At the AGM, the PLC must present a summary of their activities and decisions since the last AGM.
-Financial statements can be viewed by anyone on the internet on [Gem.coop's OpenCollective](https://opencollective.com/gem-coop).
+Financial statements can be viewed by anyone on the internet on [The Gem Cooperative's OpenCollective](https://opencollective.com/gem-coop).

 1. No more than one employee of the same employer may serve on the PLC.